architecture-building-systems/CityEnergyAnalyst/docs/how-to-create-a-new-release.rst

 For each minor release (2.2, 2.3, ...) the ``CREDITS.md`` file needs to be updated to include all the authors that worked on that release.

-@JIMENO: Do I understand this correctly: The list is ever expanding?
-Then we also might need a HISTORY.md file or similar...

 Creating the installer for the planner's edition
 ------------------------------------------------